Volst/graphql-authentication/CONTRIBUTING.md

 # Prerequisites

-* Node v8+
+- Node v8+
-* Docker and Docker Compose
-* Prisma CLI (`npm i -g prisma`) - v1.7+

 # Getting started

 To get started, clone this repository and run `yarn` or `npm i`.

-After that you can use the example to test your stuff.
-First you'll have to start Prisma locally with `cd example && docker-compose up -d`.
-When it is done, you can deploy a service with `prisma deploy` in the `example/` folder.

-Now to start the example server you can run `yarn start`.
+After that you can run the tests with `yarn test`.

 # Adding a feature or changing behavior